bluecamel/OctoPrint-Mobile/README.md

 ## Issues

 If you have problems with the plugin, don't write it in the Apple Appstore as a review.
-That, is a one way communication, and since I don't know who you are, I can't contact you.
 More often than not, information provided is not enough to solve the problem.

-So please, open a [Github issue](https://github.com/MoonshineSG/OctoPrint-Mobile/issues/new).
+Open a [Github issue](https://github.com/MoonshineSG/OctoPrint-Mobile/issues/new) and help will be provided.
+Be that guidance on how to solve the problem or a fix can be implemented if needed.

 ## Printing in progress